Ryanics/Obsidian-Notes/ZFS and drive shelf setup/ISCSI setup.md

 If you need to clear the config for some reason, use `sudo targetcli` and then type 'clearconfig' to do so

-TROUBLESHOOTING Iscsi:
-When you are trying to get the connection set up, you do not need to have iscsi-initiator-utils on your host machine.
-You just need to have those tools on the client machine.

-If you have having issues with ISCSI not finding the iqn, and by extension the raid drive, there are a few things you can check.
-1. Check physical connections, try not to unplug if you dont have to but if they a